Anaphylaxis and Allergy Prevention and Management

 So you remember the slide up here, it was the nine most common food allergens, and it's ok to not have some foods that are not essential, but think about how you're going to manage when a child that comes into your service is allergic to either milk, cow's milk, wheat or soy.
 You can't ask families not to bring these foods in, but you cannot provide a full nutritious diet for children without including these essential foods.
 So this is where you have to think about other strategies, not just blanket bans, other strategies for how we are going to keep the children safe.
 As Kath said earlier, you cannot completely eliminate risk, but you can minimise it.
 And as she said earlier, with the individual health care plans, communication is really a good start.
 So from that communication between families and yourselves, you'll get ideas from them.
 They know their child better than anyone, they've already been doing it before they're going to start with you, and they know how they manage it, so they can offer a lot of information and really helpful resources for you.

 So as I said earlier, minimise exposure.
 Bans are not going to work so minimising exposure is key.
-And what we would think about is, don't just think about meal times, you want to think about wider activities, so craft activities, incursions, excursions, and what you're doing, because even then sometimes those allergens can slip into those things.
+And what we would think about is, don't just think about meal times, you want to think about wider activities, so craft activities, internal events, excursions, and what you're doing, because even then sometimes those allergens can slip into those things.
 You also need to have age appropriate strategies when you're having special occasions or normal things so with the bottom line near that age, implementing appropriate avoidance strategies.
 Sometimes if you're having birthday parties the service might provide their own cake if you have a celebration, and then you can make sure there's no allergens in that cake.
 However if that's not the way it goes, you can ask the family of the child with the allergies to bring in a safe treat, have that there and then they can have something special while the other kids have something special.
 They're not left out and they're still included in these things.

 So at meal times, again, this is your really high risk areas around food allergy, and so what we really advocate for is not sharing food.
 I know we're trying to teach children to share things, share toys, let's share, be kind, but when it comes to food we really need to say, don't share your food.
 Now we follow up in Department of Education schools with anaphylaxis and incidents that occur there, and we do know a good percentage of anaphylaxis is caused by children sharing food with their friends.
 So not sharing food is a really strong way of keeping children safe.
 You also need to think about sharing drink bottles, utensils or, I haven't finished but you can share my food, and scrape it off onto another child's plate.
 And having utensils labelled and keeping everyone clear of whose is whose, so that no one is sharing cups or plates.